6 REASONS WHY AN AC UNIT IS COVERED IN ICE

 FROZEN AC UNIT: THE FIRST STEP

-No matter how your air conditioner froze up, there is an basic – yet critical – step you must do first.
+No matter how your air conditioner froze up, there is a basic – yet critical – step you must do first.
 You need to get your AC unit thawed.
 And that starts at your thermostat.

 If it’s a hot day, your AC could be fully thawed in just a couple of hours.
 If the conditioned air is cool and the unit doesn’t freeze up again, you are good to go.

 If it does freeze up again, turn the air conditioner back OFF and the fan set to ON.
-Then you will need to call an experienced AC repair technician, like our fabulous HVAC team at Tommy Cool Air, as you’ve got a bigger problem on your hand.
+Then you will need to call an experienced AC repair technician, as you’ve got a bigger problem on your hand.

 6 MAIN REASONS FOR A FROZEN AIR CONDITIONER